Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 | Accept residual risk | Business owner |
 | Decide enterprise standardization | Management and enterprise architecture |

-No single role owns the whole decision.
+No single role needs to own every part of the process.

-But one role must still own the final outcome.
+But the final decision authority and accountability must still be explicit.

 ## Example: Technology Selection